 The Sinclair Compassion Questionnaire (SCQ) is the new gold standard for evaluating compassion.
-Built from the ground up from with the sensibility of patients, the practicality of healthcare providers, and the science of researchers, the SCQ is the most reliable and valid patient reported compassion measure available.learn more about the science powering the SCQ
+Built from the ground up with the sensibility of patients, the practicality of healthcare providers, and the science of researchers, the SCQ is the most reliable and valid patient reported compassion measure available.learn more about the science powering the SCQ

 Gain immediate, personalized, and actionable feedback on individual patient's care experience with a robust and easy to adminster questionnaire.
 The SCQ recognizes real‑time challenges for agile changes in care.

-The SCQ Importance (SCQ-I) helps researchers and healthcare providers identify which aspects of compassion matter most to each patient and tailor their care experience.
+The SCQ Importance measure (SCQ-I) helps researchers and healthcare providers identify which aspects of compassion matter most to each patient and tailor their care experience.